MechanisM/wagtailplus/README.rst

 Wagtail Plus also includes the following abstract models:

-* BaseMailChimpPage: stores MailChimp settings with page and renders/processes a subscription form based on a MailChimp list.
+* :code:`BaseMailChimpPage`: stores MailChimp settings with page and renders/processes a subscription form based on a MailChimp list.
-* BaseMultiBlockPage: stores multiple HTML blocks with page, each of which can be assigned CSS styles.
+* :code:`BaseMultiBlockPage`: stores multiple HTML blocks with page, each of which can be assigned CSS styles.

 Installation
 ~~~~~~~~~~~~